jce-il/learn-mocha/README.md

 > **A**: To get used to the idea of *only* writing the code required to *pass*
 >    the *current* (*failing*) *test*.

+For the sake of this tutorial this is already a failure which shoud be documented as a failure step.

 ![RED](https://raw.github.com/jce-il/learn-mocha/master/images/red-circle-icon.png "RED")

 #### Create the Module File